duyn1412/wordpress-url-slug-conflict-solution/README-url-conflict-fix.md

-# Xử Lý Xung Đột URL Cho CPT và Taxonomy Có Cùng Slug
+# WordPress URL Slug Conflict Resolution

-## Vấn Đề
+## Problem
-Khi custom post type và custom taxonomy có cùng slug, WordPress sẽ chỉ nhận diện được một trong hai và cái còn lại sẽ trả về 404.
+When custom post type and custom taxonomy have the same slug, WordPress will only recognize one of them and the other will return 404.

-## Giải Pháp
+## Solution
-Code trong `functions.php` sẽ tự động xử lý xung đột này bằng cách:
+The code in `functions.php` will automatically handle this conflict by:

-1. **Hook vào parse_query**: Can thiệp vào quá trình xử lý query của WordPress
+1. **Hook into parse_query**: Intercept WordPress query processing
-2. **Phân biệt URL**: Dựa trên segment thứ 2 để xác định là post hay taxonomy
+2. **URL Detection**: Based on the second segment to determine if it's a post or taxonomy
-3. **Xử lý query**: Set đúng query variables để WordPress hiển thị đúng content
+3. **Query Processing**: Set correct query variables for WordPress to display the right content

-## Cách Hoạt Động
+## How It Works

 ### URL Structure
-- `/campaign/` → Archive page (tất cả campaigns)
+- `/campaign/` → Archive page (all campaigns)
 - `/campaign/post-name/` → Single campaign post
 - `/campaign/category-name/` → Campaign category archive

-### Logic Phân Biệt
+### Detection Logic
-1. **Kiểm tra post trước**: Tìm xem có post nào có slug = `post-name` không
+1. **Check post first**: Look for any post with slug = `post-name`
-2. **Nếu tìm thấy post**: Set query để hiển thị single post
+2. **If post found**: Set query to display single post
-3. **Nếu không tìm thấy post**: Tìm taxonomy term có slug = `category-name`
+3. **If no post found**: Look for taxonomy term with slug = `category-name`
-4. **Nếu tìm thấy term**: Set query để hiển thị taxonomy archive
+4. **If term found**: Set query to display taxonomy archive
-5. **Nếu không tìm thấy gì**: Trả về 404
+5. **If nothing found**: Return 404

-## Yêu Cầu
+## Requirements
 - CPT: `ta_campaign` (slug: `campaign`)
 - Taxonomy: `ta-campaign-category` (slug: `campaign`)

-## Lưu Ý
+## Notes
-- Code sẽ tự động chạy khi có xung đột slug
+- Code will automatically run when there's a slug conflict
-- Không cần cấu hình thêm
+- No additional configuration needed
-- Tương thích với tất cả themes
+- Compatible with all themes
-- Hoạt động với CPT và taxonomy được đăng ký bằng ACF
+- Works with CPT and taxonomy registered by ACF